grim0035/web-app/README.md

 ##README

 ###Description:
-Inventory Control Web application for LucyLou Patterns.
+InControl is a PHP and MySQL Web application for tracking Fabric supply inventory.
+*Allows users to manage and keep track of instock inventory.

-Allows user to add preview images and details of their fabric they have in stock.
+*Add preview images and details of each fabric.
+*Add details for:*
+*fabric content
+*preview image thumbnail
+*specify width in yards or metres or other size *quantity remaining
+*cost per yard/metre
+*location of purchase for tracking statistics
+*date purchased for tracking popularity of fabric

 ###Author:
 Scott Grimes